John Dandola

 J.D.: From creative success, you gain a real sense of self-worth.
 You learn self-reliance, responsibility, and organization.
 You also learn the ethic of always doing one's absolute best work and that time is a very valuable commodity.
 I am happiest when I can bring something to the table and make a difference whether it's writing or teaching or whatever.

+Unfortunately, I learned early on that organizations tend not to play well with artists.
+It's why when artists become successful, they have attorneys.
 I have little patience or tolerance for needless bureaucracy or condescension or mind-games or duplicity because they are usually the product of someone else's insecurities not to mention a drain on creativity and a huge waste of time.

 • Do you notice that you seem to have a time factor?